sybrew/the-seo-framework/readme.txt

 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.
 		* This prevents the settings-tabs from collapsing for some languages.
 	* Some sentences have been changed where some users struggled with before.
 For example, the SEO Bar now conveys what "title branding" means.
-	* We optimized the administrative browser scripts for performance, among using faster loops, and loosening our strings with jQuery.
+	* We optimized the administrative browser scripts for performance, among using faster loops, and loosening our bridles with jQuery.
 	* We optimized some sanitization callbacks, improving performance by about 4 to 5% per post rendered, without affecting the output.
 	* We mitigated autorectifying query-checks by preemptively forwarding more specific queries to each method in the plugin, removing needless processing overhead--especially for the sitemap.
 	* We optimized the tooltip handler for performance: